Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Method and data analysis

 $r,s$ being the other components.
 The final error on the $q\textsuperscript{th}$ component of ${\vec j}_B^q$ is

-We downloaded the data sampling at $1$ s, to handle a robust sample of data while avoiding high frequency contributions.
-Since the instruments were possibly polled at a higher rate of tens of milliseconds \cite{Pollock-etal-2016,Russell-etal-2016}, we have verified that AMDA delivers the average of the values belonging to our sampling time, and thus does not pick up a single value each second.
+The downloaded data were sampled at $1$ for gathering an extended sample while avoiding high frequency contributions.
+Since the instruments were polled at a higher rate of tens of milliseconds \cite{Pollock-etal-2016,Russell-etal-2016}, we have verified that AMDA delivers the average of the values belonging to our sampling time, and thus does not pick up a single value each second.
 Therefore, the high frequency contributions from ${\vec j}_P$ are cut off, allowing the comparison with the low frequency ${\vec j}_B$.
-We have spanned almost six years of measurements, from November 2015 to September 2021, considering only "burst mode" data \cite{Fuselier-etal-2016}, which are the data with the highest time resolution collected by MMS.
-Within this data set, we selected the time intervals i) in which both ${\vec j}_B$ and ${\vec j}_P$ are available, ii) and where the four ${\vec j}_P$ currents, measured by each spacecraft (including the error bands) overlap, assuring consistency of the four outputs.
-This eases the comparison with ${\vec j}_B$, supposed to be uniform inside the tetrahedron volume.
-We have analysed approximately $3.8 \times 10^6$ data points, for each of which we have collected 82 physical quantities: the ion and electron component velocities for four spacecraft (24), fifteen, out of eighteen, distances in components between spacecraft and the coordinates of the barycentre (18), the electric field at the first spacecraft (3), the electron and ion densities (8), the parallel and perpendicular electron and ion temperatures (16), the magnetic field (12), and the detection time (1).
+We have spanned almost six years of measurements, from November 2015 to September 2021, considering only "burst mode" data \cite{Fuselier-etal-2016} - data with the highest time resolution collected by MMS.
+Within this data set, we selected the time intervals \begin{itemize} \item {in which both ${\vec j}_B$ and ${\vec j}_P$ are available,} \item {where the four ${\vec j}_P$ currents, measured by each spacecraft (including the error bands) overlap, assuring overlapping of the four outputs.} \end{itemize} This eases the comparison with ${\vec j}_B$, supposed to be uniform inside the tetrahedron volume, drawn by the four satellites.
+We have analysed approximately $3.8 \times 10^6$ data points, for each of which we have collected 82 physical quantities: the ion and electron component velocities for four spacecraft (24), distances in components between spacecraft (15), barycentre coordinates (3), the electric field at the first spacecraft (3), the electron and ion densities (8), the parallel and perpendicular electron and ion temperatures (16), the magnetic field (12), and the detection time (1).